Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Completing these tasks successfully will contribute to you becoming...

-1 Explain and critique the role of profiling and intelligence in the criminal justice system, including key components and processes.
-Knowledgeable
+1 Explain and critique criminal profiling and intelligence approaches and practices Knowledgeable

 Creative and critical thinker